Claude for Lawyers

 Limitations Every Litigator Must Know

-Claude is a powerful drafting and analysis tool, not a replacement for legal judgment.
-It cannot assess witness credibility, predict how a specific judge will rule, or make strategic litigation decisions.
-Every output must be reviewed by the supervising attorney with the same care applied to work from a junior associate.
+Claude drafts and analyzes; it does not replace legal judgment.
+It cannot assess credibility, predict a judge's ruling, or make strategic decisions.
+Review every output as you would a junior associate's work.
 For more on building AI into your practice responsibly, read our complete guide to Claude for legal work.